bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

 the *sole* way to access the input to the term-rewriting system if we allow them to be *externally-defined*.
-In other words, the system does not need to have a native data structure or abstraction for a tree of terms/nodes.
+In other words, the system does not need to have a native data structure or abstraction for a tree of terms/nodes at the input, with enumerable contents.
 Rather, it can have *only* extractor functions that lower to calls to external Rust functions.
 Every "match" operation in the left-hand side of a pattern is a programmable operation that bottoms out in "runtime" code of some sort, and the DSL compiler does not need to have any application-specific implementation of match logic.
 (As an optimization, we allow constant integer/enum value patterns directly, but these could be custom extractor functions with no fundamental loss of expressivity.)